bhavepurva/Nohzdyve/README.md

 Recreation of a 2d arcade game inspired by Black Mirror web series.
 Used pygame for game mechanisms and designed required graphics.

 Steps:

-Creating game environment
+1.Creating game environment

-Introducing components-> main player, bonus point inducer, point reducng elements, other background entities Movement-> for each above components
+2.Introducing components-> main player, bonus point inducer, point reducng elements, other background entities

+3.Movement-> for each above components

-Collision detection-> to increase or decrease score respectively Action after collision->either end or decrease score End game-> after all lives end
+4.Collision detection-> to increase or decrease score respectively

+5.Action after collision->either end or decrease score

+6.End game-> after all lives end